-The “make-or-break” of a good day fishing with your kids depends on one thing – whether or not they are having fun.
+The “make-or-break” of a good day fishing with your kids depends on whether they are having fun.
 It means absolutely nothing about fish.
-However, if they come home with a cooler filled with fish, regardless of size… it might just help.
-Have fun: Don’t worry about technique and don’t be concerned about catching your “trophy fish.”
-To a child, a small crappie or bluegill caught with little tackle is a major achievement.
+However, if they come home with a cooler filled with fish, regardless of size… it might help.
+Have fun: Don’t worry about technique or be concerned about catching your “trophy fish.”
+To a child, small crappie or bluegill caught with little tackle is a major achievement.
 And for some children, a big fish might be scary or intimidating.

 Make it an Adventure: Like any great adventure, planning it is three-quarters of the fun.
 Fishing is the same way.
 Even if the fish aren’t biting, you can have fun buying a family fishing license; studying a map of where you’re going; exploring the lake, stream or beach, digging for worms, making a picnic lunch, or pretending you are in search of the Monster Crappie or Catfish.

 Fishing is an excellent opportunity to teach kids how to be kind, caring adults.
 Children learn by example: they love and respect.
 So, make a good impression on your kids…even if they aren’t yours.
 Taking the time to take kids fishing a great way to build a solid child-parent relationship that encompasses trust, love and respect.

 Here are some great places near Houston to do some family fishing.

 If you have never tried fishing at Caddo Lake, you should.
 It is located on Texas and Louisiana border, and honestly, the only thing that rivals its history is its captivating beauty.
 Much of Caddo is protected, so this is a great place for fishermen and women.
 This spot has numerous fish sizes ranging from minnows, shiners, and chubs, as well as flathead catfish.
 The natural surroundings of Caddo Lake set the perfect ambiance for your day of fishing.